breno-costa/feast-benchmark-async-sdk/README.md

 After running this command, the file `registry/registry.db` is updated.

-Materialize data to Redis instance.
+To materialize data to Redis instance:

 ```bash
 feast materialize 2024-05-03 2024-05-04